 PORTHILLY FARM-1551.jpg

-Benjamin Pryor is a Bristol based commercial photographer dedicated to capturing the wild places and wild food he loves; as well as the raw character in the people who grow it, cook it, and eat it.
+Benjamin Pryor is a Bristol based commercial & wedding photographer dedicated to capturing the wild places and wild food he loves; as well as the raw character in the people who grow it, cook it, and eat it.

 He is also a chef with a passion for cooking on open fire, and co-founder of award-winning sustainable restaurant Poco Tapas Bar.
 He founded Abergavenny Food Festival’s Cooking On Fire stage where he was dubbed the ‘Keeper Of The Flame’ and has worked with many leading talents in the food industry.
 Over the last decade of curating menus across food and drinks, has had numerous recipes published nationally.